Warcraft II: Tides of Darkness: Critical reviews

 In 1998, PC Gamer declared it the 9th-best computer game ever released, and the editors called it "a sequel that isn't just more of the same; it's bigger and better in every way".

 Retrospective reviews by IGN and GameSpot emphasized the ability to join multiplayer games on local networks or using Kali, and the simple but effective map editor, with which some users published maps on the Web.
 Another GameSpot review in 1996 commented that the campaigns are rather short, but the scenario builder and multiplayer options were ample compensation.

-In 2006, Warcraft II was inducted into GameSpot's list of the greatest games of all time.
+In 2006, Warcraft II was inducted into GameSpots list of the greatest games of all time.